-General Grazing System Methods (All Objectives): This project is being conducted at the Rutgers’ Ryders Lane Best Management Practices Demonstration Horse Farm.
-Three separate rotational grazing systems, each consisting of 6 sections, will be established.
-System 1 will serve as a control, and all sections will be planted with a cool-season grass mix (CON-CSG).
+General Grazing System: This project is being conducted at the Rutgers’ Ryders Lane Best Management Practices Demonstration Horse Farm.
+Three separate rotational grazing systems, each consisting of 6 sections, were established.
+System 1 will serve as a control, and all sections was planted with a cool-season grass mix (CON-CSG).
 Inavale Orchardgrass (OG), Tower Tall Fescue (endophyte-free) (TF), and Argyle Kentucky Bluegrass (KB) (DLF Pickseed, Halsey, OR) were planted in a 24-16-16 mix for a total seeding rate of 56 kg/ha.
 System 2 and System 3 were integrated systems (IRS-BER; IRS-CRB) utilizing Wrangler bermudagrass (BER) or Quick-N-Big crabgrass (CRB) as test forages.
-Sections in each integrated system will be planted as follows: two as a cool-season grass mix, two in a test forage monoculture section, and two in which the test forage is interseeded with the cool-season grasses.
-“Wrangler” bermudagrass will be planted at a seeding rate of 34 kg/ha as a monoculture and 24 kg/ha interseeded.
-A seeding rate of 13 kg/ha will be used for the monoculture and 7 kg/ha will be used for interseeding “Red River” crabgrass.
-In the fall 2017, vegetation in all sections of each system will be killed with glyphosate (Roundup®) and all sections will be re-planted with the cool-season mix.
-After close grazing of two sections in the spring, the warm-season test forages will be planted in Systems 2 and 3.
-In the monoculture sections, glyphosate will be applied after close grazing to eliminate existing forage and the test forage will be no-till planted into the existing sod.
-In the interseeded section, test forages will be sown into the existing cool-season forage after close grazing, but no glyphosate will be used.
-Planting of the warm-season forage will occur in May after soil temperatures have reached 18°C, this significant delay necessitated postponing full data collection until the 2019 grazing season and only preliminary data were collected in 2018.
+Sections in each integrated system were planted as follows: three as a cool-season grass mix in and three in a test forage monoculture section.
+The BER was planted at a seeding rate of 34 kg/ha as a monoculture.
+A seeding rate of 13 kg/ha was used for the monoculture CRB sections.
+In the fall 2017, vegetation in all sections of each system was killed with glyphosate (Roundup®) and all sections were re-planted with the cool-season mix.
+After close grazing of two sections in the spring, the warm-season grass (WSG) test forages were planted in Systems 2 and 3.
+In the monoculture sections, glyphosate was applied after close grazing to eliminate existing forage and the test forage was no-till planted into the existing sod.
+Due to weather-related delays in 2018, planting of the WSG did not occur until late June.
+As the target for planting was in late May or early June after soil temperatures reached 18°C, this significant delay necessitated postponing full data collection until the 2019 grazing season and only preliminary data were collected in 2018.
 In 2019, seeding of monoculture CRB was completed on June 3.
 Re-growth of BER (perennial) was poor, and therefore BER sections were once again sprayed with glyphosate and re-planted at the above rate in mid-June.